Omicron3141/Quantif-I/README.md

 Known Issues
- - You need to enter a new password whenever you want to change your account details - ran out of time
+ - You need to enter a new password whenever you want to change your account details - we ran out of time to address this, but we could seperate the change password functionality from the edit user page.
+This might make the system harder to use, though.
- - Screen layout is messed up for small screen sizes - ran out of time, could use md and sm column layout classes
+ - Screen layout is messed up for small screen sizes - we ran out of time, but we could use md and sm column layout classes from bootstrap
- - Dropdown menu on visualize page appears in wrong place - ran out of time
+ - Dropdown menu on visualize page appears in wrong place - we ran out of time, and are not sure how to fix this.
+It would likely just take trial and error.

 ---